still-standing/running-adventures/_posts/running/2019-01-05-increasing-weekly-milage-post.markdown

 ### A little run in the mountain

-The plan was as follows: first we go to Clans in the afternoon, then we have a [raclette](https://en.wikipedia.org/wiki/Raclette) *few* glasses of red wine, a good night of rest, and after a good coffee, and finally, a teeny-tiny run in the mountain as a little clean-up.
+The plan was as follows: first we go to Clans in the afternoon, then we have a [raclette](https://en.wikipedia.org/wiki/Raclette) and a *few* glasses of red wine, a good night of rest, a good coffee, and finally, a teeny-tiny run in the mountain as a little clean-up.

 And everything went according to plan, up until after dinner, when **Barbie Girl** came-up with an improbable alcoholic drink...